psychopy/psychopy/README.md

 ## Contributions

 To contribute, please fork the repository, hack in a feature branch, and send a pull request.
-For more, see http://www.psychopy.org/developers/repository.html.
+For more, see `CONTRIBUTING.md` and http://www.psychopy.org/developers/repository.html.

 ## More information